yangsu2022/OV_SD_CPP/README.md

 6. Debug within Visual Studio(open .sln file in the `build` folder)

-Notice: Use default tokenizer without config -e, --useOVExtension on Windows platform
+Notice: has issue to build OpenVINO custom extension on Windows platform, so use the default tokenizer.